brianreboot/brian-pico-board/README.md

 There's nothing really special about this board, it just takes the Pico and makes it easier to connect the 20-pin Brook Fighting stick harness to it.
 I made this as a personal project.
 You're going to need two 1206 4.7K Ohm pull-up resisters for the OLED.
 The L3 and R3 pins are optional, I added them to the board because there's a .1% chance that I may actually use them.

 # Getting the PCB made.
-I get my PCBs made at <https://jlcpcb.com/>.
-Just upload the gerber zip file.
-I used the default settings. <br />
+I get my PCBs made at <https://jlcpcb.com/>.  <br />
+Just upload the gerber zip file and use the default settings.

 <img src="https://github.com/brianreboot/brian-pico-breakout/blob/main/jlcpcb%20pcb%20options/pcb%20options.png" height=30% width=30% >